wordhop-io/wordhop-npm/README.md

-# [Wordhop](https://www.wordhop.io) - Monitor and Control Your Chatbot From Slack
+# [Wordhop](https://www.wordhop.io) - A Toolkit For Human + AI Conversational Experiences
 ## For Chatbots Built in Node.js

-Wordhop monitors your Chatbot and alerts you on Slack in real-time when it detects conversational problems.
-You can watch your bot conversations with users in real-time without leaving Slack and take-over your bot to engage your customers directly.
-Simply add Wordhop to Slack and then drop in code into your Chatbot (You can use our examples as a starting point for a bot too).
-Wordhop integrates in minutes, and begins working immediately.
+Bots allow businesses to respond faster and lower operational costs, but they can't empathize like humans, or solve overly complex customer problems.
+With Wordhop, you can monitor your bot for communication problems and take over live to delight your customers.
+Add our SDK to bots you build and add your team.
+Wordhop begins working immediately enabling you to deliver an exceptional conversational experience.

 This module has been tested with Messenger, Slack, Skype, and Microsoft Webchat.
 Please see our [examples](./examples/).